Hello! If you are considering applying for GP training then this blog is for you!

 ✓ The recruitment process takes place 3 times a year – twice for jobs starting in August (Round 1 and Round 1 re-advert) and once for jobs starting in February (Round 2).

-✓ It is a highly competitive process taking into account your overall score across two assessments.
+✓ It is a highly competitive process taking into account your overall score in the MSRA assessment.

 Eligibility for application includes: